javierarce/javier.computer/README.md

 which can be typed as `41.3924, 2.1648` or pasted as a Google or Apple Maps link — the pin in the URL wins over the map centre.
-The location suggestions are the cities that have a map in `content/_maps`, since a place with no map has nowhere to show up.
+The location suggestions are the cities that have a map in `content/_maps`, since a place with no map has nowhere to show up. `Tags` takes a comma-separated list and suggests the vocabulary already in use, so a second "café" doesn't arrive as "cafés"; the tags show up on the map cards and filter the sidebar when clicked.

 `./computer publish` closes the loop: it lists every change with its git status, shows the branch and where it will push, then asks for a commit message